gohyixian/GeoLDM-edit/deployment/README.md

 ### Delta Number of Atoms per Ligand
 - When the random sampling of number of atoms is activated (as described above), the Delta Number of Atoms per Ligand allows you to modify the sampled atom count.
 - Specifically, this parameter gives you the flexibility to fine-tune the atom count for each generated ligand by applying an increase to the sampled value.
-The formula for the final number of atoms is given by:
+The final number of atoms is given by:

 $$N_{final} = N_{sampled} + N_{delta}$$
 ​